Yoneda Lemma for Simplicial Spaces: From the Grothendieck Construction to the Yoneda Lemma

-The top map is a diagonal equivalence if and only if the bottom map is.
-But the bottom map being an equivalence for every $x: F(0) \to X$ is equivalent to $\hat{Y} \to \hat{Z}$ being a Reedy equivalence which is equivalent to $Y \to Z$ being a covariant equivalence and hence we are done. \end{proof}
+By \cref{the:condition for covar equiv general rep}, all vertical maps are diagonal equivalences and so the top horizontal map is a diagonal equivalence if and only if the bottom horizontal map is one.
+But the bottom map is a diagonal equivalence for every $x: F(0) \to X$ if and only if $\hat{Y} \to \hat{Z}$ is a Reedy equivalence (\cref{The Condition for covar equiv between left fib}).
+Hence, we are done. \end{proof}